Stewart Rhodes: Seditious-conspiracy conviction

 On January 13, 2022, Rhodes and nine other members of the Oath Keepers were arrested and charged with seditious conspiracy.
-On November 29, 2022, after a nine-week trial, along with Kelly Meggs, Rhodes was convicted of seditious conspiracy and evidence tampering with regards to the January 6, 2021 United States Capitol attack.
-Their conviction was the first time the seditious conspiracy legislation had been used to prosecute anyone since 1995.
-His sentencing is expected in April 2023.
+On November 29, 2022, after a nine-week trial, along with Kelly Meggs, Rhodes was convicted of seditious conspiracy and evidence tampering regarding the January 6, 2021, United States Capitol attack.
+Their conviction was the first for seditious conspiracy since 1995.
+Prosecutors sought a 25-year sentence, which included a terrorism sentencing enhancement.
+On May 25, 2023, Rhodes received an 18-year sentence, and Meggs received a 12-year sentence.
+Each was also sentenced to three years' supervised release following their prison terms.